 Sunbelt Rentals stepped in to provide all the lifts for our artists, which is amazing as they have sturdy equipment we have personally rented in the past, and we’re all about safety and efficiency here at DMA-events base camp.
 Lifts are a big line item in our budget, so Sunbelt coming on board enabled us to use the funding for equipment to curate an additional piece of original art in a rural community.
 Sunbelt has more than 875 locations across the United States, which is really handy as there’s at least one Sunbelt outpost in all of the counties where we’re painting.

 And lastly, the Tennessee Arts Commission awarded us another Creative Placemaking that has enabled us to incorporate additional rural locations in Walls for Women.
-These grants are almost entirely funded by Tennessee’s specialty license plates, which cost an annual fee of $56.50, so if you love public art and want to see more of it in Tennessee, I highly encourage you to join this program or gift a tag to a friend or family member in Tennessee.
+These grants are almost entirely funded by Tennessee’s specialty license plates, which cost an annual fee of $56.50, so if you love public art and want to see more of it in Tennessee, I highly encourage you get yourself one!

 Meet the artists and where they’re going to paint